Software-Process/Deadlock/README.md

 # Software-Process.github.io
-Attempting to post using GitHub Pages
+Attempting to host using GitHub Pages